vlobzakov/docs/docs/reference/placeholders.md

 }
 ```

-##Global variables
+##User defined
-Globals variables can be defined before install manifest.
-It will be as placeholder values.
+User defined placeholders can be predefined via **globals variables**.
+It will define before install manifest.
 Optional value, only object.
 For example:
 ```
 {